neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Exploration/README.md

 ![](images/17-degree.png)

 Now that we've run the algorithm, we can choose how we want to visualize the results in the graph.
-Chose "Size scaling".
-The nodes which are more central in our graph are now shown as larger.
+Choose "Size scaling".
+The more central nodes in our graph are now shown as larger.

 ![](images/18-size.png)

-These are just a few examples of the things you can do with Bloom.
+These are just a few examples of what you can do with Bloom.
 Feel free to explore!